-In healthy individuals, reaction times (RTs) have been shown to be faster in response to pleasant and unpleasant than neutral Go stimuli, whereas RTs to pleasant and unpleasant Go stimuli were found to be comparable (e.g., Chiu, Holmes, & Pizzagalli, 2008) or faster to pleasant than unpleasant Go stimuli (e.g., Albert, López-Martín, & Carretié, 2010).
-There is also evidence that accuracy to Go trials (correct hits) is higher in response to pleasant and unpleasant than neutral conditions (e.g., Zhang & Lu, 2012).
+In healthy individuals, reaction times (RTs) have been shown to be faster in response to pleasant and unpleasant than neutral Go stimuli, whereas RTs to pleasant and unpleasant Go stimuli were found to be comparable (Chiu, Holmes, & Pizzagalli, 2008) or faster to pleasant than unpleasant Go stimuli (Albert, López-Martín, & Carretié, 2010).
+There also is evidence that accuracy to Go trials (correct hits) is higher in response to pleasant and unpleasant than neutral conditions (Zhang & Lu, 2012).
 As for the ERP components, the amplitude of the Nogo-N2 appears not to be modulated by the emotional valence of stimuli.
 Specifically, no differences in Nogo-N2 amplitudes between emotional and neutral stimuli have been observed (Zhang & Lu, 2012).
 In contrast, the Nogo-P3 has been shown to be larger in response to emotionally arousing than neutral stimuli, suggesting that the more prepotent the tendency to respond induced by the emotion-laden stimuli, the greater the effort required to inhibit the response (Zhang & Lu, 2012).

 In the context of problematic Internet use, ERP studies using the Go/Nogo task highlighted cognitive inefficiency and reduced response-inhibition capacity among individuals with problematic Internet use, as indicated by reduced and enhanced amplitudes of the Nogo-N2 and the Nogo-P3, respectively, among problematic Internet users compared with controls (Dong et al., 2010; Zhou et al., 2010).
 However, the ERP findings of a study on excessive gaming contradict those of the other studies on general problematic Internet use by showing larger Nogo-N2 amplitudes in excessive gamers compared with controls (Littel et al., 2012).
 To the best of our knowledge, the only study that investigated inhibitory control in problematic social network sites use, in the context of emotionally salient stimuli, employed only disorder-related stimuli as emotionally salient cues (Gao et al., 2019).
-In this study, inhibitory control processes were assessed by recording the ERPs during a Go/Nogo task including social networking sites-related (i.e., WeChat and QQ logos) and neutral images.
-Despite behavioral measures (RTs to Go trials and/or accuracy) showed no differences between excessive users and controls, ERPs findings highlighted enhanced N2 (to Go and Nogo trials) and reduced Nogo-P3 amplitudes in excessive users as compared with controls, irrespective of stimulus content, suggesting a hyper-sensitive process of response selection and difficulty in motor inhibition, respectively (Gao et al., 2019).
-However, it would be important to investigate whether not only the processing of disorder-related stimuli, but also non-disorder-related, highly arousing pleasant and unpleasant stimuli modulates response inhibition in behavioral addictions, and in problematic social network sites use in particular, as it does in substance addiction (Goldstein & Volkow, 2011).
+In this study, inhibitory control processes were assessed by recording the ERPs during a Go/Nogo task, including social networking sites-related (i.e., WeChat and QQ logos) and neutral images.
+Despite behavioral measures (RTs to Go trials and/or accuracy) showed no differences between excessive users and controls, ERPs findings highlighted enhanced N2 (to Go and Nogo trials) and reduced Nogo-P3 amplitudes in excessive users as compared with controls, irrespective of stimulus content, suggesting a hypersensitive process of response selection and difficulty in motor inhibition, respectively (Gao et al., 2019).
+However, it would be important to investigate whether not only the processing of disorder-related stimuli, but also nondisorder-related, highly arousing pleasant and unpleasant stimuli modulates response inhibition in behavioral addictions, and in problematic social network sites use in particular, as it does in substance addiction (Goldstein & Volkow, 2011).
 Given that a deficit in the modulation of emotional arousal and in the ability to act in desired ways, regardless of emotional state (Gratz & Roemer, 2004), is currently regarded as critically implicated in the development and maintenance of problematic social network sites use (Casale et al., 2016; LaRose et al., 2003; Moretta & Buodo, 2018; Spada & Marino, 2017; Yu et al., 2013), the investigation of inhibitory control in emotional contexts that are not only specifically related to social networking sites use would contribute to a better understanding of emotional regulation abilities in problematic social network sites use.